+Everyone grieves differently.
+When the world was shaped around COVID-19, any type of loss posed a different challenge, with obstacles that were new.
+We searched at the time for different ways to navigate our grief rather than a “traditional” journey.
+Rituals, gatherings, goodbyes, and other ways we typically found closure were no longer options.
 We have a language in our culture that helps us create meaning around “traditional” loss.
-Because any loss during this time isn’t “traditional,” there isn’t a card at the store which will adequately put words to your experience.
+Because any loss during that tumultuous time wasn’t “traditional,” there wasn’t a card at the store that adequately put words to your experience.

 Moving Through, Not Around

-As you explore different options, ask yourself: “What do you need?
-What are you comfortable with?”
+Non-Traditional & Online: As you explore different options, ask yourself: “What do I need?
+What am I comfortable with?”
 It can be helpful to identify these new options.
-Memorial services and funerals have online choices (Sunset offers free webcasting as well as an option for visitors to drive by in cars for viewing with social distancing in place).
+Memorial services and funerals now have online choices if that’s what you’re more comfortable with in addition to traditional ways of supporting each other by gathering together in person.

 Grief moves us through a great deal of pain.
-But it also guides us to honor, remember, create legacies, deepen our spirituality and faith, and re-author our changing stories with new meaning.
+But it also guides us to honor, remember, create legacies, deepen our spirituality and faith, and re-author our changing stories with new meanings.

 About the Author: Brad Unruh is a Marriage and Family Therapist who has his own private practice focusing specifically on couples counseling and coming alongside those who are grieving.
 To find out more about Brad, the services he provides, and events he is having, follow his practice on Facebook, go to his Psychology Today profile, or reach out to him at email@example.com.